 This project provides a needed water supply to various buildings in a secondary school.
-It removes a health hazard, and also creates a better environment for the neighboring community.
-It provides great benefit to a large number of people at a low cost.
+It removes a health hazard and also creates a better environment for the neighboring community.
+It provides great benefits to a large number of people at a low cost.

 Dollar Amount of Project

 ADOPT THIS PROJECT BY CONTRIBUTING THE DOLLAR AMOUNT NEEDED BELOW